shubham-hub9084/Go-Annapurna/README.md

 # Go-Annapurna - Authentic Indian Food Delivery Application 🍛

 Go-Annapurna is a robust, full-stack web application designed to deliver the authentic flavors of India directly to your doorstep.
-Built with the **MERN Stack** (MongoDB, Express, React, Node.js), it creates a seamless and visually stunning food ordering experience.
+Built with the , it creates a seamless and visually stunning food ordering experience.
 This project showcases modern web development practices, responsive design, and state management.

 ## 🚀 Features